willcforte/gtweb/content/about/index.md

 ---
 title: "About"
-description: "About William Forte, engineering student"
+description: "About William C. Forte, engineering student"
 ---

 ## About me

-I'm William Forte, a high school junior who aspires to study engineering.
+I'm William C. Forte, a high school junior who aspires to study engineering.

 <br>